flex-development/JIME-P001/packages/system/README.md

 ### Installation

-1. Add `"@flex-development/kustomzdesign": "*"` to your package `dependencies`
+1. Add `"@flex-development/kustomzdesign": "*"` to package `dependencies`

    This package isn't published, so it can only be installed within this repo.

-2. Run `yarn` from the project root to re-install project dependencies
+2. Run `yarn` from the root of the repository to re-install project dependencies

 ## Built With